-Brighton & Hove Albion Women v Manchester City Women
+Six-goal City thrash Brighton

 Post update

-Foul by Emma Koivisto (Brighton and Hove Albion Women).
+Emma Kullberg (Brighton and Hove Albion Women) wins a free kick in the defensive half.

 Post update